Class Router⚓︎

 await msg.answer("Hi there!")

-If you have multiple routers, use .include_router()
+If you have multiple routers, use .include_router() to add them to a parent router.

 added_chat_participant ⚓︎